 This tool goes directly to my top favorite tools for a simple reason.
 It saves me from the annoying work of renaming the Action names every time I need to use them in an expression!
 It is a time saver!

-The triggers or action names inside the Logic App or Power Automate workflow are not the same as we see in the Logic App Designer and behind the scenes on the code view.
+The triggers or action names in the Logic App or Power Automate workflow are not the same as those we see in the Logic App Designer or in the code view behind the scenes.
 On the Logic App Designer, the trigger or action name allows you to provide a name between a minimum of 1 and a maximum of 80 characters.
-Contrary to what happens in Power Automates, you can use all types of characters.
+Contrary to what happens in Power Automate, you can use all types of characters.
 In the Logic App, the name of the actions (or triggers) cannot contain any control characters or any of the following symbols:

 The problem is that when we need to use them inside Expressions, the spaces of the action or trigger name need to be replaced by underscores.
 If we see the Code View or peek at the code of the action, we will see that all spaces are indeed replaced by _ (underscores)